Best tablet PC for drawing: laptops and 2-in-1s for artists in 2017

 Here are our picks for the top ten tablet PCs for artists in 2017:

-Who wouldn’t want one of these?.
-With its buttery smooth patented Wacom EMR digitizer and generous sizes of 13 and 16, the MobileStudio Pro tops our list in drool-worthy tablet PCs.
+Who wouldn’t want one of these?
+With its buttery-smooth patented Wacom EMR digitizer and generous sizes of 13 and 16, the MobileStudio Pro tops our list in drool-worthy tablet PCs for drawing.
 The 16 has an option with a 3D camera/scanner and NVIDIA graphics.
 With its chrome Express Keys, quiet fan, and Pro Pen 2 with 8,192 levels, there’s a lot to work with.

 With the optional Wacom Link, you can hook it up to a Mac or PC and use it as a Cintiq.
 It gets 95% of the Adobe RGB color gamut, making it a great tablet PC for photo editing as well as art.
 This is certainly a best tablet PC for Photoshop.
 Runs WIndows 10.